DrDEXT3R/AImage/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 Web application that allows User to improve the quality of low-resolution images using the deep learning model.
-The logged in User can also store images before and after improving on the server.
+The logged in User can also store orginal and improved images on the server.

 ### Demo
 #### Desktop Version